cu-mkp/GR8975/_includes/syllabus.md

         * Optimising for Re-use

-    * Project Management

-        * "Agile" development and management

-        * Collaboration and Communication

-        * Release Management

-        * Technical Debt and Digital Obsolescence

-* Class discussion and exercise:

-    * User stories continued

-    * Articulate features for the edition ("feature requests") and add to “issue tracker” as a group

 **Homework assignment Feb 1:**

-* Assignment 3 (due Feb 8):

-    * Create table of metadata (as determined during Lab 3) for your assigned folios and add to GitHub.
+* In Wikischolars, create your profile.
+Begin taking rudimentary field notes that record the process of doing your homework.
+Transfer your field notes into Wikischolars field note pages.

+* Metadata: For 5 of your folios (r and v), create a metadata table, based on the [schema/template](https://docs.google.com/spreadsheets/d/11eA8NzPmS8fL4jUtjjzIP3wHBfcbYYsJJbA6xTCqJsA/edit#gid=0) we came up with in class.

+    * See this [sample](https://drive.google.com/open?id=1H8NLRIkKhsZOSPTaguAAH8wGy7uPPN5Ss1Owc8FMfSI) based on one of Tianna’s folios

+    * Remember, please read and use the [folios ](https://github.com/cu-mkp/GR8975/tree/master/folio_files)in GitHub.
+At the same time, have a look at the [manuscript pages](https://drive.google.com/open?id=0B42QaQPHLJloNnZhakpiVk9GRmM) in Google Drive, including looking at the HD images of your folios.

-    * Add to issue tracker as you come across issues while filling in the table
+* If you come up with additional metadata fields, please create a new issue in GitHub.
+Also use the issue tracker tracker if you come across problems while filling in the table.

-    * Update your field notes
+* Remember to do the reading also:

-* Reading (for Feb 8):
+Reading (for Feb 8):

     * Federal Agencies Digitization Guidelines Initiative "[Technical Guidelines for Digitizing Cultural Heritage Materials](http://www.digitizationguidelines.gov/guidelines/FADGI_Still_Image_Tech_Guidelines_2015-09-02_v4.pdf)"

-**Lab 3: Feb 3 - Metadata**
+**Lab 3: Feb 3 - Metadata **

 What are the categories by which we organize our "content," our “materials,” our “digital assets”?

+* We will start this assignment in the lab, and students will finish at home:
-* Create master table of metadata elements collaboratively, to be filled in for homework

-* What are the considerations we may need to have for creating a digital edition?
+    * Create master table of metadata elements collaboratively, to be filled in for homework: What are the considerations we may need to have for creating a digital edition?
 What should our metadata be?

+    * Here is the Schema/template we came up with in class:

+    * Us the template to create table of metadata for your assigned folios and add to GitHub.

+        * Add to issue tracker as you come across issues while filling in the table

-**Week 4: Feb 8 - Digital Image Fundamentals**
+**Week ****4****: Feb ****8 - Digital Image Fundamentals**

 Representing a representation: How are images represented digitally?
 How are they viewed, processed, and referenced?
 What are their advantages and limitations?